scylladb/scylla-operator/enhancements/proposals/1405-alternator/README.md

 	// insecureEnableHTTP enables serving Alternator traffic also on insecure HTTP port.
 	InsecureEnableHTTP *bool `json:"insecureEnableHTTP,omitempty"`

+	// insecureDisableAuthorization disables Alternator authorization.
+	// If not specified, the authorization is enabled.
+	// For backwards compatibility the authorization is disabled when this field is not specified
+	// and a manual port is used.
+	// +optional
+	InsecureDisableAuthorization *bool `json:"insecureDisableAuthorization,omitempty"`

 	// servingCertificate references a TLS certificate for serving secure traffic.
 	// +kubebuilder:default:="{type:"OperatorManaged"}"
 	// +optional